B. Gopal

 Bejawada Gopal is an Indian film director who works in Telugu cinema.
 He has directed over 30 Telugu films, including successful films such as Bobbili Raja, Lorry Driver, Assembly Rowdy, State Rowdy, Rowdy Inspector, Samarasimha Reddy, Narasimha Naidu, Indra, Maska.
 He won Filmfare Award for Best Director – Telugu for the film Samarasimha Reddy.
-He also directed two Hindi films, Insaaf Ki Awaaz and Kanoon Apna Apna.
+He has also directed two Hindi films, Insaaf Ki Awaaz and Kanoon Apna Apna.

 Childhood and early years

 B. Gopal was born at M. Nidamanuru village near Tangutur, Prakasam district, Andhra Pradesh to B. Venkateswarulu and Mahalakshmi.
 He has two siblings, one brother Subba Rao and sister Suseela.
 He did his schooling in Karumanchi.
 Later he attended C.S.R.Sarma college in Ongole.
 After finishing his education, With his father permission he chose to pursue his career in movies.
 He is the uncle of Telugu film Actor Venu Thottempudi.